The club that creates reading millionaires!

 The initiative is designed to make reading cool and sets children an individual home reading target depending on their year group.
 Children are then set a series of challenges throughout the year – these include inter-class and inter-school events, all of which culminate with an annual record attempt.
 The scheme is proving very effective at involving parents and engaging with pupils, particularly boys.

-Prizes for the inter-school challenges include a visit by a storyteller, a hamper of books or free entry tickets to Leeds Castle or Silver Blades ice rink.
+Prizes for the inter-school challenges include a visit by a storyteller, a hamper of books or free entry tickets to Leeds Castle or Planet Ice skating rink.

 There is a small charge per class for schools signing up to Buster’s Book Club – to find out more complete the enquiry form below.
 You will be automatically emailed the information brochure.

 Why is reading at home important for primary school pupils?